auth.onconsul.com and powered

 Prerequisites

 To act on behalf of Consul users, you need a Consul Connect App.
 Register one from the Developers → Connect section of the dashboard.
-The dashboard will show you:| Name | What it is |
+The dashboard will show you:API keys and OAuth client credentials serve different purposes.
+An

 API key (